moneroexamples/openmonero/README.md

  - minimum mixin set to 4 for the next hard fork.
  - view only mode added.
- - ability to offline show your address and private view and spend keys, based on the mnemonic seed, in case backend is dead.
+ - ability to offline show your address and private view and spend keys, based on the mnemonic seed, in case of server or connections problem.

 ## Testnet version